numist/project-typewriter/README.md

 The code in `debouncer.h` was originally provided by [Ben Holt](http://twitter.com/bjh).
 My modifications were mostly superficial in nature, though I did add a few optimizations.

-The more tricky debugging (like diagnosing the RAM overflow bug that necessitated using PROGMEM on the ATmega168) was assisted by [Beth Scott](http://scanlime.org/).
+The more tricky debugging (like diagnosing the RAM overflow bug that necessitated using PROGMEM on the ATmega168) was assisted by [Micah Scott](http://scanlime.org/).

 Thanks to Cindy for putting up with me when I ignored everything except my desk for a few days.
 Again.